It started with a cigarette. Well,

 of A Farewell to Arms out of the messenger bag resting

-to a momentary stop.
-A well-dressed man juggling a leather briefcase,
+hissed to a momentary stop.
+A well-dressed man juggling a leather

-a large cup of coffee, and a lit cigarette entered the car and
+briefcase, a large cup of coffee, and a lit cigarette entered

-less-than-deftly ducked into the seat across from Adam, presumably
+the car and less-than-deftly ducked into the seat across from

-seeking to avoid a lecture on passenger etiquette.
-After observing
+Adam, presumably seeking to avoid a lecture on passenger etiquette.

-the novel’s language and title from the cover, the man extinguished
+After observing the novel’s language and title from the cover,

-a quizzical expression.
-The middle-aged, bespectacled man quickly
+this stranger with a quizzical expression.
+The middle-aged,

-my laughter, and my bad habits.
-I didn’t intend to mock you or
+for my laughter, and my bad habits.
+I didn’t intend to mock

-poke fun in any way.
-It’s just that your particular choice of
+you or poke fun in any way.
+It’s just that your particular

 Adam hated talking to strangers